ourcodingclub/ourcodingclub.github.io/_posts/2000-01-02-data-manip-advanced.md

 <a name="piping-graphs"></a>
-#### Advanced piping
+### Advanced piping

 Earlier in the tutorial, we used pipes to gradually transform our dataframes by adding new columns or transforming the variables they contain.
-But sometimes you may want to use the really neat grouping functionalities of `dplyr` with non native (to dplyr) functions, for instance to run series of models or produce plots.
-It can be tricky but not always impossible, and often a more efficient alternative to a loop.
-(But you can learn to write loops __HERE__.)
+But sometimes you may want to use the really neat grouping functionalities of `dplyr` with non native `dplyr` functions, for instance to run series of models or produce plots.
+It can be tricky, but not always impossible, and sometimes easier to write than a loop.
+(But you can learn to write loops <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html" target="_blank">here</a>.)

 First, we'll subset our dataset to just a few tree genera to keep things light.
 Pick your favourite five, or use those we have defined here!
 Then we'll map them to see how they are distributed.